Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Treat completed sessions as delivery evidence, not automatic approval.
 Check the resulting code, tests, pull request, comments, or linked external URL before marking the underlying work done.

-For built-in local execution, read Local Workers.
+For built-in local execution, read Local Agents.
 For custom integrations, choose Build a Local Agent or Build a Cloud Agent.

 Frequently asked questions